Summit League: Sponsored sports

 The Summit League sponsors championship competition in nine men's and ten women's NCAA sanctioned sports.
 Former full member Eastern Illinois is an associate member for men's and women's swimming and diving and men's soccer.
 Drake and Illinois State became associate members in men's tennis starting in 2017–18, and former full member Valparaiso rejoined for men's swimming and men's tennis at the same time.
 Valparaiso dropped men's tennis after the 2019–20 season; it remained a swimming associate until moving that sport to the Mid-American Conference in 2021.
 Northern Colorado became a baseball associate starting in the 2022 season (2021–22 school year), and Lindenwood and Southern Indiana became associates in men's soccer plus men's and women's swimming & diving in the 2022–23 school year.
+Eastern Illinois, Lindenwood, and Southern Indiana moved men's soccer to their primary home of the Ohio Valley Conference in 2023–24 while remaining Summit affiliates in swimming & diving.
+Western Illinois elected to leave the league full time in 2023, but its men's soccer team remained in the Summit through the fall 2023 season.
+Delaware and UMass joined for men's soccer in 2025.

 Men's sponsored sports by school

 Men's varsity sports not sponsored by The Summit League which are played by member schools: